shawnacscott/webpacker/README.md

 JavaScript frameworks.

 It's designed to work with Rails 5.1+ and makes use of the [Yarn](https://yarnpkg.com) dependency management that's been made default from that version forward.
+Please note that it is not designed to be used with the `rails new --api` option.

 ## Prerequisites